sigsum/sigsum-go/doc/tools.md

 There are several tools, some of which have sub commands, e.g., `sigsum-key gen`.
-The aim is that each command should address one task, e.g., `sigsum-submit` is the tool to use to submit new items to be a Sigsum log, and collect proof of public logging, and `sigsum-verify` is the tool to do offline verification of such a proof.
+The aim is that each command should address one task, e.g., `sigsum-submit` is the tool to use to submit new items to a Sigsum log, and collect proof of public logging, and `sigsum-verify` is the tool to do offline verification of such a proof.